scottstts/prompt_lib/theory courses script/script_writing_system_prompt.md

 Let's walk through this cycle.
 First, we draft our initial prompt.
 We incorporate clarity, specificity, and any relevant techniques we've learned.
 Next, we carefully analyze the AI's output.
 We ask ourselves: Does it meet all our requirements?
 Is it accurate?
 Is the tone appropriate?
 We identify any gaps, errors, or areas for improvement.
 This serves as crucial feedback on the prompt's effectiveness.

 We could even ask the AI to evaluate its own response.
 We might prompt the AI: "How could the previous response be improved for clarity and accuracy from the perspective of a busy executive?"
-We can then incorporate the AI’s suggestions into our next prompt iteration.
+We can then incorporate the AI's suggestions into our next prompt iteration.
 AI self-evaluation can accelerate our refinement process and help us discover improvements we might have overlooked.

 Iteratively refining the prompt might involve better context, clearer instructions, more specific output structure, or persona adjustments.
 For instance, if a summary was too brief, we might add instructions like "Elaborate on each key point with supporting details."
 We then test the refined prompt and analyze the new output.
 We can continue this cycle of testing and refining until the AI produces a response that meets our standards.
 Each iteration should bring us closer to our goal."

 **Example 6**

-"Let’s now think about these models in the context of prompt engineering.
+"Let's now think about these models in the context of prompt engineering.

 Given that the reasoning models can reason internally, we emphasize clearly defining the task over manually using CoT inside the prompt.
 If we later need more clarity on the AI's rationale that led to its final answer, we could simply review the thought trail of the AI's response, or follow up with a request.
 For instance, we could ask the model: "Elaborate on how you came to this conclusion."

 Reasoning models have fundamentally changed how we approach complex problems in terms of prompting.
 They require much less prompting efforts while providing greater depth on problem solving.
-The reasoning model’s responses are also more robust, which makes them more forgiving of our potential prompting flaws."
+The reasoning model's responses are also more robust, which makes them more forgiving of our potential prompting flaws."

 **Example 7**

 "Modern LLMs have evolved significantly beyond text-only interactions.
 Multimodal AI can simultaneously process text, images, audio, and video.

-Let’s consider a straightforward use case.
+Let's consider a straightforward use case.
 We could upload an image of a sales performance chart to a multimodal AI, along with the prompt: "Analyze the trends shown in the attached sales performance chart and summarize the key findings."

 Besides the straightforward image analysis, we could use screenshot images as context augmentation.
 For example, if we have an unexpected issue when using Excel, rather than describing the problem at length in the prompt, we could attach a screenshot of the issue, alongside a much more concise summary."